-In his Book, Imhotep The African: Architect Of The Cosmos, Robert Buaval contends that the Imhotep the Egyptian Architect who built the Giza Pyramids was a Black African.
+In his Book, Imhotep The African: Architect Of The Cosmos, Robert Buaval contends that the Imhotep the Black African should be known and recognised as the First Architect and world Genius.

-Imhotep the African is also credited as the founder of Egyptian medicine and wisdom, and the following is a full list of Imhotep the African’s Titles:
+Imhotep the African is also known as the founder of Egyptian medicine and wisdom.

 - Chancellor of the King of Lower Egypt,

 - First after the King of Upper Egypt,

 - Sculptor and Maker of Vases in Chief.